Cherreads

 Kakashi froze.

 Before he could investigate further, the front door opened behind him.
-Alarmed, he grabbed Menma and sprang back, kunai in hand.
+Alarmed, he grabbed Menma and took a step back, alarted as he hadn't been notified for any visitors.

 Sarutobi smiled, eyes already scanning the room.
 "Just checking in on our little fox."